andrecb/aura-cursor/README.md

 - 🔧 **TypeScript** - Full TypeScript support with type definitions
 - 👁️ **Center Dot Indicator** - Small dot in the center when default cursor is hidden or in outline mode, with customizable size and hover colors
 - 🪟 **Smart Visibility** - Automatically hides when mouse leaves the browser window
+- 📱 **Mobile Accessibility** - Automatically disables on mobile devices and small screens for better accessibility

 ## Installation